 You should also mention your future plans and how a postgraduate qualification fits in.
 Try to look beyond your postgraduate study – do you plan to jump straight into a specific career or follow your studies with a research degree?
 Lastly, use plain, professional English and, where possible, utilise the language of your chosen industry.

 Get more information on writing personal statements.

-Leadership for Advanced Professional Practice (core module for all PgCert awards)
+Leadership for Advanced Professional Practice (core module)

 Cross Sectional Anatomy